Queensland set for a whopping 2GW+ worth of solar farm projects

 The Clare farm will be followed by a 1.5 GW solar farm by Sunshine Energy Australia in Somerset and another 500 MW one by Neoen in the Western Downs.

-The Clare solar farm is owned by Lighthouse Solar, who also own the 20MW Hughenden solar farm in Queensland.
-That is also now registered with AEMO and appears poised to begin production.
+The Clare solar farm is owned by Lighthouse Solar, which also owns the 20MW Hughenden solar farm in Queensland.
+It is also now registered with AEMO and appears poised to begin production.
 Clare has been injecting up to 20MW into the grid over the past few days.

 The raft of Queensland solar projects will form part of the state’s 50 percent renewable energy target by 2030.
 The turnaround has been remarkable because, until late last year, Queensland had no large-scale wind or solar farms, even though it led the country in the installation of rooftop solar, with some 2GW of installed capacity.
 The Clare solar farm has a power purchase agreement with Origin Energy.